Neural Network Research to Predict Gap Risk for Financial Assets

 - Several runs did not converge training endlesslesly through the 10k-15k epochs.
 I have now added pytorch LRScheduler with Min to dynamically ratchet the learning rate down with a patience of 300 epochs.
 It abandons training if there is no loss improvement after 300 epochs in the case of 32×32 images.

-- I hit a wall: At the best accuracy result, the CNN gets stuck at a local minima ~0.15%.
+- I hit a wall: At the best Threshold Accuracy result, the CNN gets stuck at a local minima ~0.15%.
 I am using multiple regularization methods:

 - nn.BatchNorm1d